 What percentage of the wedding budget goes toward the honeymoon?

-On average, the honeymoon will cost 14 percent of the wedding budget.
+On average, the honeymoon may cost around 15 percent of the wedding budget.

 What’s the best way for couples to save money on their honeymoon?

 Frazier recommends using credit card miles to purchase things like airfare and accommodations to save significantly on the total cost of the honeymoon.
-Avoid traveling during the Christmas season, as rates can be three to four times higher than usual.
+Avoid traveling during the Christmas season and other peak times, as rates may skyrocket.

 Take advantage of the benefits of using a travel agent.
 “They know the best routes to take, use reputable suppliers, and can save you countless hours of work,” suggests Frazier.

 The average honeymoon is around 7 days, with many couples spending up to two weeks away.